fido-device-onboard/client-sdk-fidoiot/docs/build_conf.md

 List of options to clean targets: pristine              # cleanup by remove generated files

-Supported values for C standerd are: C90 and C99
+Supported values for C standard are: C90 and C99
 ```

 ## Crypto library support